Why Chasing Hits of Happiness is Bad for You

 3- Now think of these obstacles as if they are on one side of a card.

 If you flip it over, you have solutions.
 Taking the same example – you’re afraid of failing if you leave your job.
 Could you safeguard against that by creating an escape fund?
-And could you use the time to make a concrete plan?
+And could you use the time to make a concrete redesign plan?
 Now take the first small step.

 Here’s What to Watch Out For

-We are hard-wired for safety.
-As you get clearer about your aspirations and closer to understanding the change needed, just know that you will feel growing resistance.
-Push forwards anyway.
 If you take action, here’s what will happen.
 You will recognise the cost of your stuckness is too great.
 You will get clarity about what’s meaningful to you and what might hold you back.
-And you will be best-placed to make a plan that aligns what you do with who you are.
+And you will be best-placed to make a plan that realigns what you do with what matters most.

 Now It’s Your Turn